HMS Perseus (N36)

 Of the 61 on board, the only survivor was 31-year-old leading stoker John Capes, one of two non-crew members who were hitching a lift to Alexandria.
 He and three others escaped from the submarine using the Twill Trunk escape hatch in the engine room and wearing Davis Submerged Escape Apparatus.
-However, only he survived the journey to the surface and the five-mile (8 km) swim to the island of Cephalonia, where he was hidden by islanders for 18 months before being smuggled in a caïque to İzmir in Türkiye.
+However, only he survived the journey to the surface and the five-mile (8 km) swim to the island of Cephalonia, where he was hidden by islanders for 18 months before being smuggled in a caïque to İzmir, Turkey.
 He was subsequently awarded a British Empire Medal.

 The wreck, at 52 m below the surface, was discovered and surveyed in 1997 by a dive team led by Kostas Thoctarides.

 The Perseus lies on the seabed with a starboard list.
 The only significant damage to the vessel is a crack on the port side near the bow, caused by the collision with the mine.
 The rest of the hull is in good condition.
 Her gun, her steering wheel, and everything else is in place.
 Her compasses, which are still working, show her last course.
 The escape hatch of the stern compartment is open.

 Divers found the anchor of an Italian mine close to Perseus; which would appear to have been the cause of her sinking.
 British authorities had assumed that this was the case, but it had never been confirmed.

 On 19 and 20 May 2000, memorial ceremonies were held in Cephalonia in honour of the Perseus crew.
 They were attended by relatives of the deceased (including John Capes' daughter), members of the Submarine Old Comrade's Association, locals who hid Capes, and a member of the caique crew who transported Capes to İzmir (amongst others).